GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).

+## 2024-08-08: NCI Explorer may be unstable

+The NCI Explorer has experienced some intermittent outages recently.
+We are currently investigating the cause of the issue.
+If the NCI Explorer fails to load, please try again later.

 ## 2024-08-02: Version 4.0.0 of DEA Geometric Median and Median Absolute Deviation released

 The newly released version 4.0.0 of [DEA Geometric Median and Median Absolute Deviation](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/) contains new features and changes such as the following.